|

 a marketing insight.
 Actually, an insight into why it is I'm

-having so much trouble with marketing.
+trouble with marketing.
 Specifically, my problem

 with the idea of "Bridging the Gap" -- of taking prospects from